-The AFFF Unit, in addition to concluding outsourcing agreements with 641 private financial institutions, is committed to support private financial institutions to enter into the market of agricultural, foresty, fisheries finance by concluding "MOU for business collaborations with 410 private financial institutions", beginning with the Kagoshima Bank Ltd., in April 2004.
+The AFFF Unit, in addition to concluding outsourcing agreements with 643 private financial institutions, is committed to support private financial institutions to enter into the market of agricultural, foresty, fisheries finance by concluding "MOU for business collaborations with 412 private financial institutions," beginning with the Kagoshima Bank Ltd., in April 2004.

-Based on this commitment, since FY2014, JFC has been focusing on loans in partnership and cooperation with private financial institutions to enhance effectiveness in sectors where partnerships are highly sought after by private financial institutions in areas such as sixth industrialization and agriculturecommerce-industry cooperation, etc.
+Based on this commitment, since FY2014, JFC has been focusing on loans in partnership and cooperation with private financial institutions to enhance effectiveness in sectors where partnerships are highly sought after by private financial institutions in areas such as the "Sixth Industry" and agriculturecommerce-industry cooperation, etc.